 Prominent people at Uppsala University

-For more than 540 years, prominent people have worked at Uppsala University.
+For more than 540 years, prominent people have worked and studied at Uppsala University.
 Here is a selection.

 Emmy Rappe (1835–1896)

-In the 19th century it seemed impossible for a woman to lead a higher education.
-Thanks to her experience from Florence Nightingale's school, Emmy Rappe proved the opposite.
-Here in Uppsala, she led Sweden's first clinical nursing education, despite the fact that she was strongly opposed by both authorities and doctors.
+In the 19th century few people could imagine a woman in charge of higher education.
+Thanks to her experience from Florence Nightingale’s school, Emmy Rappe was able to prove it was possible.
+Here in Uppsala, she led Sweden’s first clinical nursing programme, despite strong opposition from authorities and doctors alike.
 In 1877, Emmy Rappe was awarded H.M.
-The King's medal for civilian merit.
+The King’s medal for civilian merit.

 Otto Cars (1946–)

-Twenty years ago, when Otto Cars began to spread awareness about the risks of antibiotics, very few people showed interest in the problem.
+Twenty years ago, when Otto Cars began to spread awareness about the risks of antibiotic use, very few people showed any interest in the problem.
 Today, antibiotic resistance has come to be considered a growing public health problem in most parts of the world.
-In 2017, Otto Cars was appointed as expert in The UN Interagency Coordination Group on Antimicrobial Resistance.
+In 2017, Cars was appointed as expert in the UN Interagency Coordination Group on Antimicrobial Resistance.
 Here in Uppsala, Otto Cars is a professor at the Department of Medical Sciences.